croquet/croquet-docs/microverse/tutorials/Tutorial.md

 Of course you can modify the actual executable dynamically as well.
 This makes development within Microverse amazingly smooth and fun.

+Your computer may have a firewall, such as Windows Defender, that blocks an access to port 9011 even when accessed from the computer itself.
+If that is the case, you need to allow to TCP port 9011 from the local computer.

 #### Edit or add a new files
 You can easily add a new file in the watched directory (by default `behaviors/default` or your own behaviors directory), and if the file follows the standard behavior structure, the behavior modules written in it will be automatically available.

 ### 6. Make Your Own New World
 You can add a new file in the "worlds" directory (copying default.js or test.js is an easy way).
 If you start microverse with ?world=worldFileName, the file at `worlds/worldFileName.js` is used to start the world.
-If you started with `create croquet-microverse`, editing `default.js` is just fine.
+If you started with `npm create croquet-microverse@latest`, editing `default.js` is just fine.

 ## Worlds, Cards and Behaviors
 ---